PaNOSC-ViNYL/ase/doc/ase/transport/transport.rst

 where `H_{L/R}` describes the left/right principal layer, and `H_C`
 the central region. `V_{L/R}` is the coupling between principal layers, *and* from the principal layers into the central region.
 The central region must contain at least one principal layer on each side, and more if the potential has not converged to its bulk value at this size.
 The central region is assumed to be big enough that there is no direct coupling between the two leads.
+The principal layer must be so big that there is only coupling between nearest neighbor layers.

 Having defined `H_{L/R}`, `V_{L/R}`, and `H_C`, the elastic
 transmission function can be determined using the Nonequilibrium